Stuart Kelly (footballer): New Zealand

-In 2020 Kelly coached Halswell United back to the Mainland Premier League after an unbeaten season in the Canterbury Championship League.
+Coaching career

+Kelly began his coaching career with the Glasgow Rangers Youth teams while still a player at the club before becoming a consultant coach for the Scottish FA in 2001 until 2004.

+In 2007, Kelly was named Woolston Technicals (Cashmere Technical FC) head coach, finishing third in the Mainland Premier League, winning the English Cup and the New Zealand u19 National Tournament before returning briefly as head coach in the 2008 season.

+Kelly was named assistant player-coach of New Zealand National League team Otago United FC (Southern United FC) for the 2009-2010 season and returned to coaching in 2019 as Halswell United's head coach and winning the Canterbury League Championship in 2020 in an undefeated season and gaining promotion to the newly formed New Zealand Football National League for 2021 (Southern Zone).

+In 2022 Kelly accepted the role as technical director of Australian National Premier League club Eastern Suburbs FC based in Brisbane.

 International career

 Kelly represented Scotland at U16–U20 level, making his debut against Northern Ireland in Belfast in 1996.

 He was part of the Scotland squad for the 1998 UEFA European Under-16 Football Championship held in Scotland in 1998.

 Following a 1–1 draw with holders Spain, 0–0 against the eventual winners the Republic of Ireland and a 2–0 defeat to Finland, Scotland were eliminated from the tournament.

 Kelly also played in qualifying rounds for the 2000 World Cup and friendly games.